 Especially at a time when people with diabetes (PWD) are desperately rationing this life-sustaining drug due to astronomical pricing, this question becomes even more pressing.

 The fact is that the term “generic” has been loosely applied to copycat versions of name brand insulins sold at lower prices, or to older, less reliable forms of human insulin.
-Some may believe “generic” insulins actually do exist, including insurance companies, pharmacists, and others in the diabetes community who may echo this messaging.
+Some may believe “generic” insulins actually do exist, including insurance company reps, pharmacists, and others in the diabetes community who may echo this messaging.

 But the reality is there are no true generic insulins available — defined as chemically identical to brand-name products and with the same efficacy, but sold much at much cheaper prices.